Nuer massacre: Uganda Involvement in the South Sudanese civil war

 Within days of the outbreak of the Nuer massacre in mid-December, Museveni announced that the deployment of the Uganda People's Defence Force (UPDF) deployed to South Sudan was at Kiir's invitation to help in evacuating over 200,000 stranded Ugandan nationals and to secure strategic installations in Juba.
 However, several weeks into the operation, President Yoweri Museveni disclosed that the UPDF was also involved in combat operations alongside Kiir's government forces, a move that drew a lot of criticism from the international community.
-The UPDF's two battalions, helicopter gunships, heavy artillery, and tanks were instrumental in helping President Kiir's Dinka-SPLA soldiers retake cities held by Nuer forces affiliated with former Vice President Riek Machar.
+The UPDF's two battalions, helicopter gunships, heavy artillery, and tanks were instrumental in helping SPLA soldiers retake cities held by Nuer forces affiliated with former Vice President Riek Machar.

-Around the week of February 7, 2014, there was a report from United Nations de-mining workers about the use of cluster bombs by UPDF and SPLA against the Nuer fighters after the remnants of this type of weapons were found on Juba-Bor road 16 kilometers south of Bor where the fighting was intense.
+Around the week of 7 February 2014, there was a report from United Nations de-mining workers about the use of cluster bombs by UPDF and SPLA against the Nuer fighters after the remnants of this type of weapons were found on Juba-Bor road 16 kilometers south of Bor where the fighting was intense.
 It was not known if the cluster bombs were dropped from the air or launched on the ground as the bomb split open and scattered bomblets over a vast area before its impact.
 UN Secretary-General Ban Ki-Moon released a statement condemning the use of the banned weapon in South Sudan.
 Human Rights Watch urged both President Kiir and President Museveni to investigate the reported use of cluster bombs and the persons responsible.
-The investigation was never carried out and neither Kiir nor Museveni acknowledged its use, instead, they both denied it despite all the evidence collected by the UN experts.
+The investigation was never carried out and South Sudan's defense minister,Kuol Manyang Juuk and The Ugandan army's chief of defense, Katumba Wamala, strongly denied that any cluster munitions have been used in the conflict.
 The experts found cluster bombs remnants of up to eight RBK-250-275 and numerous quantities of AO-1SCh bomblets which they believed were dropped from the air by either a helicopter or fixed aircraft.